 - 6. The senior force judge advocate or his or her designee may review any case in which there has been a finding of not guilty of all charges and specifications.
 The senior force judge advocate or designee may not review a case under this subsection if that person has acted in the same case as an accuser, investigating officer, member of the court, military judge or counsel or has otherwise acted on behalf of the prosecution or defense.
-The senior force judge advocate or designee shall limit any review under this subsection to questions of subject matter jurisdiction. - 7.
+The senior force judge advocate or designee shall limit any review under this subsection to questions of subject matter jurisdiction as that jurisdiction is set forth in NRS 412.256. - 7.
 The record of trial and related documents in each case reviewed under subsection 6 must be sent for action to the Adjutant General. - 8.
-The Adjutant General may:

-- (a) When subject matter jurisdiction is found to be lacking, void the court-martial ab initio, with or without prejudice to the government, as the Adjutant General deems appropriate; or - (b) Return the record of trial and related documents to the senior force judge advocate for appeal by the government as provided by law. - Sec.
+The Adjutant General may: - (a) When subject matter jurisdiction is found to be lacking, void the court-martial ab initio, with or without prejudice to the government, as the Adjutant General deems appropriate; or - (b) Return the record of trial and related documents to the senior force judge advocate for appeal by the government as provided by law. - Sec.
 27. 1.
 The senior force judge advocate shall detail a judge advocate as appellate government counsel to represent the State in the review or appeal of cases specified in NRS 412.432 and before any federal or state court when requested to do so by the Attorney General.
 Appellate counsel representing the government must be members in good standing of the State Bar of Nevada. - 2.
-Upon an appeal by the State of Nevada, an accused has the right to be represented by detailed military counsel before any reviewing authority and before any appellate court. - 34 3.
+Upon an appeal by the State of Nevada, an accused has the right to be represented by detailed military counsel before any reviewing authority and before any appellate court. - 3.
 Upon the appeal by an accused, the accused has the right to be represented by military counsel before any reviewing authority. - 4.
 Upon the request of an accused entitled to be so represented, the senior force judge advocate shall appoint a judge advocate to represent the accused in the review or appeal of cases specified in subsections 2 and 3. - 5.
-An accused may be represented by civilian appellate counsel at no expense to the State. - Sec.
-28. Decisions of a court-martial are from a court with jurisdiction to issue felony convictions, and appeals are to the court provided by the law of the state in which the court-martial was held.
-Appeals are to be made to courts of the state where a court-martial is held only after the exhaustion of the review conducted pursuant to NRS 412.418 to 412.438, inclusive, and sections 24 to 28, inclusive, of this act.
-The appellate procedures to be followed must be those provided by law for the appeal of criminal cases thereto.
+An accused may be represented by civilian appellate counsel at no expense to the State.